cdapio/coopr/docs/docs/source/faq/general.rst

 Does Continuuity Loom make it easy for me to migrate from one cloud to another?
 --------------------------------------------------------------------------------
 Absolutely.
-When we originally built Continuuity Loom at Continuuity, the main goal was to make it a seamless process to migrate from one cloud to another.
+When we originally built Continuuity Loom at  Cask Data, the main goal was to make it a seamless process to migrate from one cloud to another.

 Can Continuuity Loom work on my laptop?